-update-ux Command Replaces swgettools
+Update-UX Command Replaces swgettools

 new at 11i original release You update an existing HP-UX 10.20 or 11.0 system to 11i using the new update-ux command.
 Beginning at 11i, this command replaces swgettools to perform OS updates.
 With it, you can also add a new Operating Environment (OE), change an OE, or change the OS word-width from 32- to 64-bit on appropriate systems.

-For more information on the update-ux command, see "Updating to HP-UX 11i" in the HP-UX 11i Installation and Update Guide.
+For more information on the update-ux command, see the HP-UX 11i Installation and Update Guide.